-Stairs can be much more than a functional element in a space to get you from each floor.
-Stairs can also provide an opportunity to make a bold statement and an impacting divide in your space.
+But a staircase can be much more than just a functional element in a space to get you from each floor.
+Stairs can also provide an opportunity to make a beautiful statement and an impacting divide in your space.

 If designed right they can also create an enjoyable experience of moving throughout the space.

 A successful staircase is one that sits well with the overall layout and style of your home.
+And of course, combines with being safe and functional.
 It can either blend in or it can have the opportunity to be a major feature within the space.

 How to have a staircase with an impact

 First decision you have to make when considering a staircase is how you want the staircase to work within your space.
 Form and location of the staircase are very important as they have a direct impact on convenience and functional usage of the staircase.

 The type of a staircase is also your next consideration.
 Each type of staircase will vary depending on the style and size of the household it has to suit.